Applied Mathematics Major

-- Discover ways in which mathematics relates to his/her faith in the Creator, Jesus Christ.
+- Discover ways in which mathematics relates to faith in the Creator, Jesus Christ

 - Complete the freshman year at Emmaus with a minimum cumulative grade point average of 2.0.

-- Completion of courses MAT 162 Pre-Calculus with grade C (2.0) or better or demonstrated proficiency based on placement test scores.
+- Completion of MAT 162 Pre-Calculus with grade B (3.0) or better or demonstrated proficiency based on placement test scores.